Pediatric Ehlers-Danlos syndrome (EDS or elastic skin)

 • A close relative (parent or sibling) with positive genetic testing for a connective tissue condition

-How is Pediatric Ehlers-Danlos Syndrome diagnosed?
+How is pediatric Ehlers-Danlos syndrome (EDS or elastic skin) diagnosed?

 Doctors use genetic testing to diagnose most types of EDS except hypermobile EDS, the most common type.
 Your doctor will also evaluate your child through a physical exam and review your family’s medical history.
 Different specialists may work together to connect seemingly unrelated symptoms to one diagnosis of a specific type of EDS.